There are no fiduciary duties for a successor trustee of California trusts to perform until the creator of the trust cannot perform their duties.

 An honest mistake can cause breaches of trust and breach of fiduciary responsibilities.

-A successor is acting on behalf of someone else.
+- A successor acts on behalf of someone else.
 A trustee must perform the duties outlined in the trust.

-When fiduciary duties get breached, they may hold a successor personally liable.
+- When fiduciary duties get breached a successor may be held personally liable.

 If a trust beneficiary believes the trustee has breached their duties a consultation with an attorney is in order.